Ley Sin Sorpresas

 You may also file a complaint with the relevant state agency as follows:

-For additional information about your rights under NJ law, see attached (PDF).
+New Jersey Only: For a downloadable copy containing additional information about your rights under NJ law, see attached.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.